adel-mamin/amast/libs/hsm/README.rst

 =====================

 Transition to history is a useful technique that is convenient to apply in certain use cases.
-It does not require to use any dedicated HSM API.
+It does not require to use any dedicated HSM library API.

-Given the example HSM above the transition to history technique can be demonstrated as follows.
+Given the state diagram :ref:`example-hsm` section above the transition to history technique can be demonstrated as follows.
 Assume that the HSM is in the state *B*.
-The user code stores the current state in a local variable of type **struct am_hsm_state**.
+On entry to the state user code stores the state in a local variable of type **struct am_hsm_state**.
 This is done with:

 .. code-block:: C